wustlcse/FAQ/docs/index.md

 While this form of software development is unusual, usually termed a "sprint", it is worthwhile to focus on a single project that could be added to your portfolio.
 You can network and learn from other people, particularly if you choose a project that goes outside your comfort zone.
 The focus on a singular prototype is challenging, and the time constraint teaches effective collaboration and efficient work.

-Hackathons provide a great opportunity to display your skills, win prizes, and possibly create a project that you will pursue long-term.
+Hackathons provide a great opportunity to display your skills, meet new people, learn new things, win prizes, and possibly create a project that you will pursue long-term.
 Corporate sponsors may recruit programmers from top teams, and the end result will always be an interesting project and newly acquired skills to talk about in future networking opportunities.

 ### Where/When/How